pakmanwg/smartthings-visonic-sensor/Leak Sensor Instruction.md

-Instructions to modify visonic contact sensor to water/leak sensor
+Instructions to modify visonic contact sensor into a water/leak sensor

   - open the sensor and take out the battery and the motherboard, the case should be pretty easy to open by knife